 In Lilly's route, he describes himself as a morning person; in Rin's route, the exact opposite is true.

-Determinator: At the end of Lilly´s route, he refuses to accept that she´s just gonna leave for Scotland, runs half a mile to get a taxi to get to the Hakamichi residence and find out where Lilly is, runs for a good half a mile more (despite the fact that he once collapsed from a half-kilometer walk), desperately fighting down his coming heart attack and nearly catching up to Lilly before collapsing from the pain.
+Determinator: During Lilly's Good Ending, he refuses to accept that she's just gonna leave for Scotland forever, runs half a mile to get a taxi to get to the Hakamichi residence and find out where Lilly is, runs for a good half a mile more (despite the fact that he once collapsed from a half-kilometer walk), desperately fighting down his coming heart attack and nearly catching up to Lilly before collapsing from the pain as he watches her walk away from him for the last time.
 The whole ordeal is heartwrenching to watch.

 Also when Hanako tells him "...Go away." in Lilly's route.